Dreamliner probe widens after excess battery voltage ruled out

 Williams told Aviation Week that switching from lithium back to nickel cadmium would require significant engineering work with both space and weight penalties.
 Airbus was not immediately available to comment on the article.

-Brazilian plane maker Embraer SA declined comment when asked if it planned to rethink its use of lithium-ion batteries on its military transport plane and new business jets.
+Brazilian planemaker Embraer SA (EMBR3.SA) declined comment when asked if it planned to rethink its use of lithium-ion batteries on its military transport plane and new business jets.

 The Embraer programs use a battery made in the United States, unlike the Japanese one on the 787.

-Lockheed Martin Corp, maker of the F-35 Joint Strike Fighter, has said it does not see a problem since the lithium-ion batteries on the military plane are made by France's Saft Groupe, not Yuasa.
+Lockheed Martin Corp (LMT.N), maker of the F-35 Joint Strike Fighter, has said it does not see a problem since the lithium-ion batteries on the military plane are made by France's Saft Groupe S1A.PA, not Yuasa.

 (Additional reporting by Antoni Slodkowski, James Topham, Kentaro Sugiyama, Yoshiyuki Osada and Yuka Obayashi in Japan; Peter Henderson in Los Angeles, Tim Hepher in London and Alwyn Scott in Seattle; Editing by Daniel Magnowski, Maureen Bavdek and Marguerita Choy)